 If your student is ill, but has not seen a health care provider, please be specific about your student’s symptoms.
 Examples include fever, cough, sore throat, headache, diarrhea, or vomiting.

 Release of Student from School

 Only those individuals designated on the Emergency Care Information form will be contacted either to excuse or take your student home.
-If the clinic contacts you to excuse your student from school, the clinic must have voice contact with the responsible adult to dismiss the student from school grounds.
-In an emergency, 911 will be called prior to contacting the parent.
+If the Health Room contacts you to excuse your student from school, the Health Room requires the emergency contact to sign the child out per school procedure.
+In a health emergency, 911 will be called prior to contacting the parent.